LoginRadius/engineering-portal/content/guest-post/nodejs-authentication-guide/index.md

 The third `if` block prevents assigning an admin role to an admin user, while the last `if` block checks if an error occurred when saving the role in the database.

 > The numerous `if` statements might be a little bit tricky but understandable.
-Please read the comments in the above block of code for better understanding.
+Please read the comments in the above code block for better understanding.

 ### Set Up Update Route

-You'll import the `update` function in your `route.js`, as follows:
+Import the `update` function in your `route.js`, as follows:

 ```js
 const { register, login, update } = require("./auth");